tuvabjornberg/IOOPM-project-Minnesmastarna/proj/project_report.md

 We made sure to have a few meetings during the sprints, these were happening frequently, and had structural similarities to a daily scrum.
 They were longer than a daily scrum should be, but the content was similar to what a daily scrum had.

 ### Learning the process
 Because this was something that we were slightly used to, we didn't have to spend any time learning the process.
+This made it so that we could focus more on working with the project instead of learning a process.
+This was also useful as we could implement how we had previously worked in the course as a means to this project, instead of completely separating the work we'd made for the rest of the course.

+Something we could have changed with our chosen process was that we could have implemented the daily scrum better.
+This could have been especially useful in the beginning, as it would have lead to everyone knowing what had been done for each day, and could be more integrated into the project.
+This was something we lacked in the end, where some didn't really know what they could do, and some had a better understanding of the final product compared to others.

 3.2 Implementation